conda-forge/conda-forge.github.io/docs/user/transitioning_from_defaults.md

 ## Trying conda-forge in an isolated environment

-1. Create a conda-environment with very dependencies.
+1. Create a conda-environment with very strict dependencies.
 The following command will only use packages from conda-forge to install Python 3.11.
-In March 2024, Python 3.11, was chosen due to the fact that it has broad compatibility with many packages in the conda-forge ecosystem.
 You may adjust the version of python to the one of your liking.

 ```bash
 conda create --name new_cf python=3.11 --channel conda-forge --override-channels